ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Guidelines for experts:

-* Each intended use should be clearly described so a user of can know what it means.
+* Each intended use should be clearly described so a user of it can know what it means.

 * Each intended user should be distinct from others that are registered.